 Vegan or paleo?

-To answer this question, this article reviews the following sets of eating habits to prompt you to think for yourself about this question:
+There is no one-size-fits-all set of optimal eating habits for everybody.
+This article reviews the following sets of eating habits to prompt you to think for yourself about this question:

 |Vegan||vegetables, fruits, nuts,